⚡ Quick answer: build an ECG quality program in 5 steps

 - Annual program review and update

-- New staff onboarding through standard 5-phase program
+- New-staff onboarding through the standard 5-phase program

 - Hardware re-audit at 12 and 24 months

-Experienced clinicians often feel that audits imply criticism of their competence.
+Experienced clinicians often feel audits imply criticism of their competence.
 The fix is framing: data is collected on every staff member, the conversation is non-punitive, and the goal is patient safety, not personal evaluation.
-We saw resistance evaporate when senior staff realized junior staff were being held to the same standard.
-Anonymized comparison to department average — never name-and-shame — also helps.
+Resistance tends to evaporate when senior staff see junior staff held to the same standard.
+Anonymized comparison to the department average — never name-and-shame — also helps.

-Auditing 5 ECGs × 30 staff × 12 months = 1,800 audits per year.
-That's a part-time job.
-Make audit responsibility shared (rotate 2–3 reviewers), use templated scoring, and accept that perfect coverage isn't required — 80% audit completion is dramatically better than 100% audit attempted-and-abandoned.
+Auditing 5 ECGs × 30 staff × 12 months is roughly 1,800 audits a year — a part-time job.
+Make audit responsibility shared (rotate 2–3 reviewers), use templated scoring, and accept that perfect coverage isn't required: 80% audit completion is far better than 100% attempted and abandoned.

-The trap most departments fall into: invest heavily in technique training, see initial gains, then plateau and conclude "people just won't get it perfect."
-We made this mistake.
-Six months in, we realized our error floor was being set by hardware (dried electrodes, intermittent leadwires) rather than by technique.
-A focused hardware refresh broke the plateau and allowed continued improvement.
+The most common trap: invest heavily in technique training, see initial gains, then plateau and conclude "people just won't get it perfect."
+Often the error floor is being set by hardware — dried electrodes, intermittent leadwires — rather than technique.
+A focused hardware refresh is frequently what breaks the plateau and allows continued improvement.

-When auditing hardware, the most common findings are oxidized leadwire contacts and worn trunk cable connectors — both of which cause intermittent dropout and apparent "lead reversal" patterns that get blamed on technique.
-MedLinket cables are matched precisely to your monitor brand's connector standard, eliminating adapter-induced artifact.
+When auditing hardware, the most common findings are oxidized leadwire contacts and worn trunk-cable connectors — both of which cause intermittent dropout and apparent "lead reversal" that gets blamed on technique.
+MedLinket cables are matched to your monitor brand's connector standard, removing adapter-induced artifact.

 - Mindray: 5-lead EA6252A (Pinch/Grabber, IEC) · 3-lead EA6232A